AhmedUZaki/Eng.-Mohamed-Hammad-AI-Recommendations/README.md

 ## Credits

 This repository is nothing but a compilation of the great work done by Eng.
-[Mohamed Hammad](https://www.linkedin.com/in/mohamed-hammad-a720a622/), And thanks to [Eyad Hamza](https://github.com/Eyadhamza) for this great idea. ;)
+[Mohamed Hammad](https://www.linkedin.com/in/mohamed-hammad-a720a622/), and thanks to [Eyad Hamza](https://github.com/Eyadhamza) for this great idea. ;)